Sparkling Symi is the Best Greek Island You’ve Never Heard Of

 Read More: A Travel Day from Kos to Bodrum

 Once that’s settled, I happily confirm to Sevasti that I’ll be spending a 5th night.
-Feeling pretty productive already, and now with an extra day to spare, I decide to spend the rest of the morning and afternoon catching up on some writing.
+Feeling pretty productive already, and now with an extra day to spare, I spend the rest of the day catching up on some writing.

 Have I mentioned my Symi office has a pretty great view?